Mississippi River Band of Chippewa Indians: 1862 Chippewa offer Lincoln to fight the Sioux

 In June, Hole-in-the-Day offered Gen. Sibley 600 warriors for his expedition into Dakota Territory that Sibley turned down.
 Not dissuaded, in July he offered his warriors to Major Hatch.

 Hatch's Battalion or the Indian Battalion of Minnesota Volunteers was initially proposed to consist of 1000 Chippewa.

 The Chippewa offers to fight the Sioux had the interest and support of Gov. Ramsey as well as both US Senators Rice and Wilkinson.
 With Generals Pope and Sibley opposed, the Senators went higher to Secretary of War Stanton of the Department of War.
 In July, 1863 the Senators, united in their dislike for Pope, requested that Secretary of War Stanton authorize an independent mounted Indian Battalion of Minnesota Volunteers consisting of the 1000 Chippewa "auxiliaries".
 Gen. Pope in particular objected to the Chippewa Auxiliaries.
 Major Hatch meet with Chief Hole-in-the-Day in July when the Chief offered warriors to join Hatch.
 The battalion was to report directly to the War Department and had a "roving commission" to act on its own discretion.
 This freedom of tactical operation was a first.
 Both Gen. Pope and Gen. Sibley had objected to a Minnesota unit not reporting to them.
 Pope complained about the politics and the Senators.
 At the same time Ohio senator Benjamin Wade sent a letter to Secretary Stanton suggesting that he make Senator Rice a Major General and use him to replace Gen. Pope "as the Chippewa had complete confidence in Senator Rice".
 President Lincoln endorsed the letter and made E.A.C Hatch a Major in the USV.
 Pope was able to get the entire plan changed.
 At Pembina 37 Metis, of Chippewa heritage, joined Hatch.
 When Little Crow talked to the Governor at Fort Garry he inquired if the rumors were true about the formation of a Battalion to hunt him.
 The Battalion was mustered-in during August–September 1863, for a period of three years or the end of the Indian War.
 It was mustered out in June 1866 just months short of the three years.
-It was crated solely for the execution of the Indian War and promoted as sweeping the Sioux from the north.
+It was created solely for the execution of the Indian War and promoted as sweeping the Sioux from the north.